News & Publications - E-news

 Did You Know

-February 1 marks another reduction in our test fee.
-This month 1991-and-older vehicles will see their first test fee break.
+April 1 marks another reduction in our test fee, and that’s no joke!
 For a complete breakdown of our test fee visit our website.